RyanJWolfe/docs/guides/improving_efficiency.md

 ### Notes 🗒️
 I find it helpful to keep a digital notebook for jotting down ideas, code snippets, or other information.
 This can be a simple text file, the build-in Notes app, or a dedicated note-taking app like [Notion](https://www.notion.so/).

+Do you ever find yourself needing to ask a question more than once because you forgot the answer?
+I do.
+Having a place to jot down notes can help you remember important information and save your time and potentially others' time in the long run.

 💡 Tip: Use keyboard shortcuts to quickly open your notes app, create new notes, and search for existing notes.

 ## Conclusion